Skip to content

 Linking a Tool to an App

-A tool can declare an associated MCP App using the app= annotation in [McpTool]:
+A tool can declare that its result should be rendered by an MCP App in two equivalent ways:

 pascal